 Past jobs have included building a boardwalk, putting in steps, planting wild flowers, building an otter holt, building bridges, planting fruit trees, scrub clearance and hedge laying.
 You will never be bored!

-On these weekends you can stay in our Porta Cabins, camp or we can provide you with local B&B information.
-These weekends are FREE but we do ask for a donation towards all the yummy organic food we cook you over the weekend…….no one ever leaves hungry!
+On these weekends you can stay in our beautiful Straw Lodge, camp or we can provide you with local B&B information.
+These weekends are free but we do ask for a donation towards all the yummy organic food we cook you over the weekend…….no one ever leaves hungry!

 A bit more about volunteering in the office.

 After getting in touch with us and having a brief chat over the phone you will be invited in for an induction, which includes a walk around parts of the farm, a quick chat about health and safety and a chance to get to know us.
 It will also be a good chance to chat about what you hope to get out of your Fordhall volunteering experience and to get an idea of the atmosphere on the farm and the kind of jobs you might be doing.

 We normally ask that new volunteers join us for a trial period of approximately 1-2 hours on their induction and we can work together to arrange regular hours after that.
 This may be anything from 2 hours a week to 4 hours a day – whatever suits you.

 All volunteers, regardless of what they are doing, will be required to fill out a volunteer detail form; this will include contact details, volunteering interests, support needs and health issues.
 This will ensure that the volunteer is suitable for the volunteer opportunity about to be undertaken and meets the needs and interests of the volunteer as well as the Fordhall Community Land Initiative.